"Coming together is a beginning, staying together is progress, and working together is success." —Henry Ford

 My path into this work didn't come from one place—it came from a deep curiosity about what truly helps people change.

-The Threshold Process grew out of this journey.
+The Threshold Process grew from this journey.

 Meet Rob